 A conversion ADU involves converting an existing space within the main home into a separate unit that qualifies as an ADU.
 For instance, adding a kitchen and a bathroom to the basement of a home would count as a conversion ADU.

 Should You Build an ADU?

 Building an ADU is an important financial decision that should be made on an informed basis.

-Here are some of the pros and cons of building an ADU that you need to consider:
+Here are some of the pros and cons of building an ADU that you should consider:

 Building an ADU can provide you with passive income if you decide to rent it out.

 Building an ADU can provide you with the extra space you need to work from home, have guests over, house an aging parent, etc.

 Building an ADU can cause your property taxes to increase—but only for the assessed value of your ADU, and does not trigger a re-assessment of the main home.

 If you’re earning additional rental income, building an ADU can cause your income taxes to increase.